 Retirement is when estate planning shifts from theoretical to practical.
 A few updates now can save your family confusion later.

-The estate plan you created at 40 probably doesn't match your life at 65.
-Children are grown.
-Assets have changed.
-The people you named as trustees and agents may no longer be the right choice — or may no longer be available.
+The estate plan you made at 40 rarely matches your life at 65.
+The children are grown, the assets have changed, and the people you named as trustee and agent may no longer be the right choice — or may no longer be around to serve.

 Your retirement accounts pass by beneficiary, not by your trust.
 Review what's on file — designations you made 20 years ago may not reflect your current wishes or family structure.